 2013A corpus-based approach to manual simultaneity.
 In Laurence Meurant, Aurélie Sinte, Mieke Van Herreweghe & Myriam Vermeerbergen (eds.), Sign language research, uses and practices: Crossing views on theoretical and applied sign language linguistics, 179–203.
 Berlin & Nijmegen: De Gruyter Mouton & Ishara Press.

 Sáfár, Anna, Laurence Meurant, Thierry Haesenne, Ellen Nauta, Danny De Weerdt & Ellen Ormel

 2015Mutual intelligibility among the sign languages of Belgium and the Netherlands.
 Linguistics 531.
 353–374.

 2004Lexical variation in Sign Language of the Netherlands.
 In Mieke van Herreweghe & Myriam Vermeerbergen (eds.), To the lexicon and beyond: Sociolinguistics in European Deaf communities, 94–110.
 Washington, DC: Gallaudet University Press.

 1990Determiners in ASL.
 In Ceil Lucas (ed.), Sign language research: Theoretical issues, 201–210.
 Washington, DC: Gallaudet University Press.

 Cited by 2 other publications

-This list is based on CrossRef data as of 23 april 2022.
+This list is based on CrossRef data as of 28 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.